-- 1. On the Services & Profiles > Guest Access page, create a new Guest Access service or edit an existing one. - 2.
-Enter a Name for the guest access service. - 3.
-In Authentication, select Use Guest Pass and Social login authentication. - 4.
+- 3. In Authentication, select Use Guest Pass and Social login authentication. - 4.
 Enable Terms of Use and customize the content in the text box, if you want to require guests to read and accept a Terms of Use prior to accessing the network. - 5.
-In Redirection, select Redirect to the following URL and enter a destination URL, or select Redirect to the URL that the user intends to visit.

-- 6. Set the guest pass Validity Period by selecting one of the following options: - Effective from the creation time: This type of guest pass is valid from the time it is first created to the specified expiration time, even if it is not being used by any end user. - Effective from first use: This type of guest pass is valid from the time the user uses it to authenticate with ZoneDirector until the specified expiration time.
+In Redirection, select Redirect to the following URL and enter a destination URL, or select Redirect to the URL that the user intends to - 6.
+Set the guest pass Validity Period by selecting one of the following options: - Effective from the creation time: This type of guest pass is valid from the time it is first created to the specified expiration time, even if it is not being used by any end user. - Effective from first use: This type of guest pass is valid from the time the user uses it to authenticate with ZoneDirector until the specified expiration time.
 An additional parameter (A Guest Pass will expire in X days) can be configured to specify when a guest pass will expire when unused.
 The default is 7 days. - 7.
 Select Enable Guest Pass Self-Service.
 The following new options appear: - Access Duration: Select the default access time provided with one guest pass in days, hours or weeks.
 (Default is one day.) - Session: Optionally, enable the session limitation to require guest pass users to re-login after the specified time period. - Max Device: Allow multiple devices to share a single guest pass.
 (Default is unlimited.) - Sponsor Approval: Select this option to require email approval for issuing self-service guest passes.
-(See Requiring Sponsor Approval for Self-Service Guest Pass Authentication on page 131.) - Notification Method: Select whether the guest pass will be delivered via email, SMS, or displayed directly on the device screen.
+(See Requiring Sponsor Approval for Self-Service Guest Pass Authentication on page 127.) - Notification Method: Select whether the guest pass will be delivered via email, SMS, or displayed directly on the device screen.
 When Sponsor Approval is selected, the Device Screen option is not allowed. - 8.
-Click OK to save your changes. - 9.
-Go to Wireless LANs, and apply this Guest Access Policy to a Guest Access WLAN, as described in Creating a Guest WLAN on page 141.
+Click OK to save your changes.

+9. Go to Wireless LANs, and apply this Guest Access Policy to a Guest Access WLAN, as described in Creating a Guest WLAN on page 136.

-FIGURE 73 Creating a Self-Service Guest Access service
+FIGURE 70 Creating a Self-Service Guest Access service